Home » What Age Can Children Stay Home Alone?

 Does your child make good decisions and possess the ability to obey rules?

-Is your child able to respond appropriately to unfamiliar or stressful situations?
+Is your child able to respond appropriately to unfamiliar or stressful situations when home alone?

 Is your child comfortable with the idea of being left home alone?
 Are they fearful of the idea?